QMeqGR/qm-maxima/README.txt

 product states for multiparticle systems can be created to perform calculations such as computing the Clebsh-Gordon coefficients.

-   Let us consider a simple example involving spin-1/2 particles.
+   Let us consider a trivial example involving spin-1/2 particles.
 A bra vector in the ‘z’-basis may be written as

            ‘<psi| = a <z+| + b <z-|’.